Black-owned business faces threats for removing dozens of Confederate monuments

 Enter Henry.

-There were times Henry wondered whether he was doing the right thing.
-There continue to be strong feelings on whether the monuments should be removed or not.
+There were times when Henry wondered whether he was doing the right thing.

 But he has persevered.

-In 1890 John Mitchell Jr., the civil rights campaigner and editor of the Richmond Planet, fought against the Lee monument saying these words of Black men, “He put up the Lee Monument, and should the time come, he’ll be there to take it down.” reports The Richmond-Times Dispatch.
+In 1890 John Mitchell Jr., the civil rights campaigner and editor of the Richmond Planet, fought against the Lee monument saying these words of Black men: “He put up the Lee Monument, and should the time come, he’ll be there to take it down,” according to the Richmond-Times Dispatch.

 He was right.